 Other relevant studies include Certificate and Diploma courses in Animal Technology, a Bachelor of Science degree majoring in Zoology at University or studies in Environmental Management may also be useful.

 Any voluntary work for a sustained period in an animal-related area is also indicative of your interest in the field.
 Zoos SA members can apply to do voluntary work at both Adelaide Zoo and Monarto Safari Park.
 For further information on this please look at our Volunteer page. (https://www.zoossa.com.au/support-us/become-a-volunteer/)

 Our keepers are responsible for delivering high standards of animal care, supporting our breeding programs, conducting animal training and management practices for all our animals.

 Keepers also assist with the aid of our horticulture and works team maintain our animal exhibits.
-Animals in our care include native Australian animals, exotic animals and endangered species and are exhibited across Adelaide and Monarto Zoos.
+Animals in our care include native Australian animals, exotic animals and endangered species and are exhibited across Adelaide Zoo and Monarto Safari Park.

 The role of a keeper involves a lot of physical work including lifting, raking, shovelling, scrubbing, hosing, food preparation and pushing wheelbarrows, as well as assisting in the capture and restraint of animals for training or medical purposes.

 Zoo keepers interact highly with visitors through behind the scenes encounters and keeper presentations to engage and enhance our visitor experiences.